 A single generation can take up to 50 multimodal references, combining images, short video clips, and audio.
 That's a substantial jump from around 12 on the previous generation.
 Each reference can be tagged with a role, so the model knows exactly which input should pin down a character's identity, a product's look, a brand's color palette, a camera style, or a voice.

-Seedance 2.5 renders natively at up to 4K (3840x2160) with 10-bit color, which means more headroom for color grading and post-production than an upscaled clip would give you.
+Seedance 2.5 renders at up to 720p (480p and 720p are the available options).
+That's lower than what ByteDance's original announcement promised (native 4K, 10-bit color), a discrepancy worth flagging since it's the kind of thing that trips people up if they build around the announcement instead of the shipped spec.
 Audio is co-generated in the same pass as the video rather than dubbed on afterward, so music, sound effects, dialogue, and lip-sync land synchronized to the picture by default.

 Director-grade camera and multi-shot control